MacLeek/trackmac/README.rst

 Trackmac
 -----------

-Trackmac is a command line tool for built for OS X users to track the time spent on every application.It can also track the websites you visited through Chrome or Safari(will add support for more browers soon) every day.
+Trackmac is a command line tool built for OS X users to track their time spent on every application.It can also track the websites you visited through Chrome or Safari(will add support for more browers soon) every day.